Designing Local Distributed Mechanisms: Mechanisms in the trusted LOCAL model

 In this section we study the weighted vertex cover problem.
 Given a weighted graph $G = (V,E,w)$ the task is to find a subset $C \subseteq V$ of nodes with small weight such that every edge has at least one endpoint in $C$.
 We show the following theorem.

-\begin{theorem} There is an incentive-compatible distributed mechanism that computes a 2-approximation of minimum-weight vertex cover in $O(\Delta + \log^* n)$ rounds in the LOCAL model. \end{theorem}
+\begin{theorem} There is an truthful distributed mechanism that computes a 2-approximation of minimum-weight vertex cover in $O(\Delta + \log^* n)$ rounds in the LOCAL model. \end{theorem}

 The mechanism uses the monotone local ratio algorithm for vertex cover due to Bar-Yehuda and Even~\cite{baryehuda81linear}.
 We require that each edge is covered.
-It should be noted that the local ratio algorithm also works for the \emph{prize-collecting vertex cover} problem where edges have a weight that must be paid if they are left uncovered~\cite{baryehuda04local}.
-The utility is $-w(v)$ for each selected agent $v$ and 0 for each non-selected agent.
+The local ratio algorithm also works for the \emph{prize-collecting vertex cover} problem where edges have a weight that must be paid if they are left uncovered~\cite{baryehuda04local}.
+The valuation is $-w(v)$ for each selected agent $v$ and 0 for each non-selected agent.